 Platform9 has proposed a number of presentations for OpenStack Summit.
 Please cast your votes on those you want to hear at Sydney or on YouTube!
-Each of these presentations can be found using the link or these keyword(s) in its title.
+Each of these presentations can be found using the these keyword(s) in its title.

 Using Remotely Managed OpenStack, EBSCO has been able to focus on application development and drive revenue for the business, while letting Platform9 deliver on feature requests.
 In addition to telling the audience about continuous integration/continuous deployment and database use cases, EBSCO will also elaborate on the benefits they have availed through the remotely delivered service model, and how this model will allow them to easily scale OpenStack.

 - Tip: You can find this presentation by searching for “EBSCO”

 Remotely Managed OpenStack (and Kubernetes): What Is It, Why You Should Use It, How To Get Started

 Through this presentation, you will learn about how remotely managed OpenStack works, its value proposition, and how you can get started in just a few seconds.

 This talk will familiarize IT decision makers and OpenStack operators about remotely-managed OpenStack and guide them through different products available in the market.
 Topics covered will include comparisons of feature sets, pricing, upgrade cycles, level of monitoring, ease of deployment, and security, among others.

 Lessons Learned from Managing OpenStack and Kubernetes Deployments At Scale

 The ability to deploy quickly, manage efficiently and monitor proactively is a key part of our value proposition for our customers.
 It has presented us with numerous opportunities to learn and meet the expectations of customers, both large and small.
 Some of the topics covered in this “lessons learned” talk will include: